davatorium/rofi/doc/rofi.1.markdown

 Only show desktop files that are present in the listed categories.

+`-drun-exclude-categories` *category1*,*category2*

+Exclude desktop files that are present in the listed categories.

 `-drun-match-fields` *field1*,*field2*,...

 When using `drun`, match only with the specified Desktop entry fields.